-Today we’re showing how we decorated our front porches for Christmas and hoping to bring a little inspiration on how to extend the holiday cheer onto those outdoor spaces.
+Today I'm showing how I decorated my front porches for Christmas and hoping to bring a little inspiration on how to extend the holiday cheer onto those outdoor spaces.

 For anyone who's new here, we have a large screened porch across the front of our home.
 And because we live in South Carolina, we can use our porch for most of the year except on those extremely hot or cold days.
 So to decorate the front porch this year, I decided on a "Winter Wonderland" theme.
 It's a real wonder if we get snow here so I decided to bring a little to us!